Oxytrol (Oxybutynin)

 Who Should Not Take Oxytrol

-Do not use if you are allergic to oxybutynin or any ingredients, under 18 years old, or have: urinary retention, gastric retention, toxic megacolon, uncontrolled narrow-angle glaucoma, severe ulcerative colitis, or myasthenia gravis.
+Do not use Oxytrol® if you are allergic to Oxybutynin or any of its ingredients, or if you have urinary retention, gastric retention, toxic megacolon, uncontrolled narrow-angle glaucoma, severe ulcerative colitis, or myasthenia gravis.

 Medical Conditions to Discuss

-Tell your doctor if you have: liver or kidney disease, diarrhea (especially with ileostomy/colostomy), bladder obstruction, gastrointestinal obstruction, non-severe ulcerative colitis, enlarged prostate, gastric reflux disease, hyperthyroidism, cardiovascular disease, or neurological disorders including cognitive impairment or Parkinson’s disease.
+Consult your doctor if you have liver disease, kidney disease, diarrhea, bladder obstruction, gastrointestinal obstruction, prostatic hypertrophy, gastric reflux disease, hyperthyroidism, cardiovascular disease, or a neurological disorder.

 Pregnancy and Breastfeeding